When I paint I am deeply connected to the creative in the universe, to the stillness within.

 Conversations with the Stillness

 The stillness within is sought for comfort and answers.
-It is a state of being not unlike a door; a door that everyone, it seems, is trying to open.
-One that many have difficulty opening, they cannot reach the handle.
-One handle that opens the door to the stillness is meditation . . . which I think of as conversations with the Stillness.
-These paintings are my conversations.
+To reach that state of being one must open a door.
+A door that many seem to have difficulty opening for they cannot find the right handle.
+The handle I have found to open the door is meditation . . . which I define as having conversations with the stillness.
+The paintings in this series are my conversations.
 I offer them to others as a way to reach the handle on the door to the stillness within themselves.